-The relative safety of weighted branchlines during flyback events in pelagic long line fishing requires thorough consideration.
-When the branchline is under tension when hauling catch, a flyback event may occur in two ways:
+The relative safety of weighted branch lines during flyback events in pelagic long line fishing requires thorough consideration.
+When the branch line is under tension when hauling catch, a flyback event may occur in two ways:

-- 1. a 'bite off' event in which the branchline is bitten off, or - 2. a 'tear out' event in which the catch is lost when the hook is torn out of the fish.
+- 1. a 'bite off' event in which the branch line is bitten off, or - 2. a 'tear out' event in which the catch is lost when the hook is torn out of the fish.

-At that moment the tensioned branchline may flyback at speed and potentially hit the crew involved in hauling with the weight, and, in the event of a tear out, the hook will also recoil with the weight.
+At that moment the tensioned branch line may flyback at speed and the crew on deck may be in danger of being hit by the weight, and, in the event of a tear out, the hook or the weight.